 The purpose of this paper is to conduct a systematic literature review of existing research on blockchain-based applications.
 We aim to identify the major research themes and trends in this area and to provide insights into the future direction of this burgeoning field of study.

 This paper is organized as follows: Section 2 provides an overview of blockchain technology and its potential applications.
 Section 3 discusses the methodology adopted for this literature review.
 Section 4 presents the results of the literature review, and Section 5 offers some concluding remarks.

 2.1 Overview of Blockchain Technology

-A blockchain is a decentralized, distributed database that allows for secure, transparent and tamper-proof record-keeping.
+A blockchain is a decentralized, distributed database that allows for secure, transparent,t and tamper-proof record-keeping.
 The data is stored in a shared ledger that is maintained by a network of computers, known as nodes.
-Each node has a copy of the ledger and all transactions are verified by the network before being added to the blockchain.
+Blockchain makes sure that each node in the node same copy of the transactions.

 2.2 Potential Applications of Blockchain Technology

 Blockchain technology has potential applications in a wide range of industries and sectors.
 Some of the most promising use cases include: